rubenhaal/order-service/readme.md

     - payment-service (to validate and confirm payments)
     - inventory-service (to reserve and release stock)
     - notification-service (to send emails or messages to the customer)
+    - checkout-service (to receive confirmed orders via HTTP once the cart is checked out)

 ## Technologies